atlassubbed/atlas-dataset/README.md

 ## why

 A minimal wrapper, allowing for *basic* statistical inspection of an array of numbers.
-All linear-time calculations are cached on-demand and reused.
+All linear and polylogarithmic calculations are cached on-demand and reused.

 ## examples